logo

 • Application of untreated effluent to pastures

-In New Zealand, carrier animals are the leading means of spreading infection, especially as re-shedding of infection can be brought on by stressors such as calving, transportation, bad weather or deprivation of food or water.
+In New Zealand, carrier animals are a significant source of infection, especially as re-shedding of infection can be brought on by stressors such as calving, transportation, bad weather or deprivation of food or water.
+Some cows will carry the bacteria for life after an infection.

 Salmonella can be spread between species, and is also a zoonotic disease, meaning that it can transfer between cows and humans.

-Clinical experience indicates that the risk of Salmonellosis increases when supplementation with magnesium e.g. Mag oxide, Mag chloride, occurs at above recommended dose rates.
+Clinical experience indicates that the risk of Salmonellosis increases when supplementation with magnesium (e.g. Mag oxide, Mag chloride), occurs at higher than recommended dose rates and with certain forms of delivery (e.g. prills).

 Last updated: Sep 2023